 Now, if you want something even more original and unique, check out the Womier K87.
 This is a hot-swappable mechanical keyboard with a translucent base that looks quite interesting.
 The RGB lighting just shines through it, creating impressive effects.
 But we reckon the see-through design can be pretty distracting while gaming.
 On the flip side, it seems that this keyboard’s using regular Gateron switches, not optical.
 That means it should be compatible with Cherry MX and Kailh switches.

-Hot-Swappable Keyboard With Pressure Sensitive Switches
+Best Hot-Swappable Keyboard With Pressure Sensitive Switches

 |Dimensions (L×W×H)||369 × 161 × 41 mm